celestinhermez/grading_curves_packaes/README.md

 to curve grades on a test to get letter grades.

 ## Usage

+This package can be used to work with the Gaussian and Distribution classes.
+Yet, its main usage is with the GradeCurve class, with its curve method.

 Here is the signature of the curve method: